imagineLife/big-site/content/redis/data-types/geospatial.md

     - search by long+lat
   - `georadiusbymember key memberId radius m|km|ft|mi [withcoord|withdist|withhash] [count asc|desc]`
     - search by stored geospatial item
+  - these two searches, `georadius` and `georadiusbymember` commands can used a `store` `storedist` args that store results in a new key: `storedist` stores ONLY the distance form the original key

 ```bash
 # get distance between 2 stored items